Coveo Platform new features of 2015

 Administrators can now set permissions or a scope on the usage analytics data analytics managers can review in reports using permission filters.
-For instance, they can prevent analytics managers of a public Community Portal to see the usage analytics data produced internally on the Agent Portal and vice versa. [more]
+For example, they can prevent analytics managers of a public Community Portal to see the usage analytics data produced internally on the Agent Portal and vice versa.
+[Learn more]

 Create sets of filters

 Usage analytics managers can now create many filters and save them into one named filter.
 Named filters can then quickly be added to any report.
-For instance, they can create a named filter that only shows data from a specific country on a given web portal. [more]
+For example, they can create a named filter that only shows data from a specific country on a given web portal.
+[Learn more]

 Previously, all dimension values were processed as strings, but now numerical dimension values are processed as numbers, allowing usage analysts and administrators to sort and create filters on numerical dimension (such as Click Rank) values in reports.

 Analytics managers can now easily export a specific dashboard configuration and import it to another dashboard.
 Dashboard configuration appears as XML/HTML/JSON code that can quickly be copied and pasted.
 This feature is useful when you want to export dashboard configurations from a staging environment to production.
 [Learn more]

 In reports, the dimension/metric picker has been redesigned, allowing analytics managers to more easily view which dimensions and metrics are selected in usage analytics cards such as tables.
 Moreover, when adding filters the All tab (listing all available dimensions) provides the event category (click, search, custom event, all) of every dimension.

 Previously, when analytics managers selected last 7 days, 31 days or 365 days, the current day was part of the date range, potentially affecting the trends among other things since today is typically not complete.
 Now these default date range selections contain only complete days, meaning that the current day is excluded.
 Moreover, the calendar picker is now placed at the top right section of reports and has a clearer look.